Last Updated: Sep 14, 2017

 The Pennsylvania Medical Society (PAMED) has recently received several inquiries from member physicians about the correct way to employ graduates of physician assistant programs in the interim period between graduation and certification.

 The State Board of Medicine allows graduate physician assistants to practice between graduation and certification under a temporary permit.
-The application for a temporary permit can be found here.

 Temporary permits are available only to graduates working with allopathic physicians (MDs).
 The State Board of Osteopathic Medicine does not issue temporary permits; Graduates wishing to work with doctors of osteopathic medicine (DOs) must wait until they are fully certified.